2020s in electoral politics: Somalia

+South Africa

 Tanzania

 General elections were held in Tanzania on 28 October 2020 to elect the President and National Assembly.
 The presidential election was won by incumbent John Magufuli of the Chama Cha Mapinduzi party.
 On 24 October 2020 the opposition claimed that the government was interfering in the election by making it more difficult to accredit thousands of opposition electoral observers, whose job is to ensure that the election is fair.
 The opposition has also claimed that the National Electoral Commission, whose members are appointed by the president, have barred the challenger Lissu from campaigning while letting the incumbent Magufuli campaign.
 From 27 October, the Tanzania Communication Regulatory Authority (TCRA) blocked several popular social media websites to restrict communication amid violence in the islands of Zanzibar, where dozens have been shot dead and tens have been injured by the police and other security forces.
 Tanzania electoral watch panel, USA State Department, Commonwealth, and European Union were very critical about the elections.